casmarmik/ProjectInRobotics/KUKA_Notes/PiR_Vault/xml-files.md

     <code>
 <body/>
 ```
+This is all that is needed for sending a xml-file since it is send as this text encoded.

-Ofcourse for actual communication wiht [[KUKA Robot controller(con)|con]], looks different, containing relevant data set up in a proper way for working [[Communication com-con|communication]] such as this:
+Ofcourse for actual communication with [[KUKA Robot controller(con)|con]], looks different, containing relevant data set up in a proper way for working [[Communication com-con|communication]] such as this:
 ```

 ```